Mirror symmetry and Fukaya categories of singular hypersurfaces: Applications to Mirror Symmetry

-A mirror symmetry equivalence as required in Theorem \ref{thm:lcsl} is expected to follow from combining Abouzaid's family Floer theory with ideas from the Gross-Siebert program as in \cite{AGS}, as follows. \begin{remark} Starting with the base $B$ with its integral affine structure, we define $X$ to be $TB/T^{\ZZ}B$ as a K\"ahler manifold.
-In this case, Gross-Siebert \cite{logi} construct a degeneration $\scr{X}$ with fibers $X_t$ over the formal disk $t \in \Delta$, with $X_t \cong X$ symplectically.
-Then the action of the counterclockwise monodromy around $t=0$ is equal to translation by a canonical section $\sigma_1: B \to TB$ that is locally given by the graph of the developing map of $B$ \cite[p.79]{logii}.
-The developing map is an integral affine immersion $\delta: \tilde{B} \to M_{\RR}$ from the integral affine universal cover $\tilde{B}$ to $M_{\RR}$, so that its graph $\sigma_1 \subset \tilde{B} \times M_{\RR}$ is given in local integral affine coordinates by $(y, y)$ \cite[p.13]{logi}.
-Under the map $ \tilde{B} \times M_{\RR} \mapsto TB/T^{\ZZ} B$, this is sent to the section:
+A homological mirror symmetry equivalence of the form required to apply Theorem \ref{thm:lcsl} is expected to follow from combining Abouzaid's family Floer theory with ideas from the Gross-Siebert program (cf. \cite{theta}) in the same manner in the case where the Lagrangian torus fibration has singularities.
+Under the map $ \tilde{B} \times M_{\RR} \mapsto TB/T^{\ZZ} B$, the developing map is sent to the section:

 which is exactly the canonical section $\sigma_1$ described in \cite{theta}.
-In \cite[\S 4]{theta}, it is explained that the family Floer functor $D^{\pi}\mathscr{F}(X) \to D^b \mathrm{Coh}(\check{X})$ from the forthcoming \cite{AGS} should take $\sigma_1$ to the ample line bundle $\scr{L}$ giving the K\"ahler form on $\check{X}$.
-This can be seen from the fact that the Legendre transform of the developing map gives exactly the tropical affine function on the mirror defining the K\"ahler form.
-Now, the family Floer functor \cite{FFT} should have the property that the fiberwise translation by a section $\sigma$ is mirror to tensoring by the mirror line bundle $\scr{L}$.
-Therefore the functor $\mu\inv$ given by the counterclockwise monodromy of $X_t$ around $t=0$ should be mirror to the functor $\scr{L}\otimes$ given by tensoring by the line bundle $\scr{L}$. \end{remark}

-Provided the family Floer functor of \cite{AGS} can be extended in the same manner to the case where the Lagrangian torus fibration has singularities, a result similar to Theorem \ref{thm:lcsl} should also hold in this case with a suitable modification of Definition \ref{defn:auroux}.
+In \cite[\S 4]{theta}, it is explained that the family Floer functor should take the graph of $\sigma_1$ to the (inverse of) the ample line bundle $\scr{L}_{\varphi}$ giving the K\"ahler form on the mirror.
+Therefore a result similar to Theorem \ref{thm:new_theorem} should also hold in this case with a suitable modification of Definition \ref{defn:auroux}.